buwryme/VKIntox/README.md

 ![An image showcasing VKIntox's UI](assets/showcase_screenshot2.png)
 ![An image showcasing VKIntox's depth resolve modes](assets/showcase_screenshot3.png)

-## ⚠️ Please open an issue if **anything** goes wrong, as long as it is indefinitely VKIntox's fault.

 To set it up for Sober, run `./setup_sober.sh`

 ## Features